Spinal Muscular Atrophy

 • N/A

 • Lemke, D., Rothwell, E., Newcomb, T. M., & Swoboda, K. J. (2014).
 Perceptions of equine-assisted activities and therapies by parents and children with spinal muscular atrophy.
-Pediatric physical therapy : the official publication of the Section on Pediatrics of the American Physical Therapy Association, 26(2), 237–244. https://doi.org/10.1097/PEP.0000000000000027
+Pediatric Physical Therapy , 26(2), 237–244. https://doi.org/10.1097/PEP.0000000000000027